 Net income formula in a infographic

 Net income is your company’s total profits after deducting all business expenses.
 Some people refer to net income as net earnings, net profit, or simply your “bottom line” (nicknamed from its location at the bottom of the income statement).
-It’s the amount of money you have left over to pay shareholders, invest in new projects or equipment, pay off debts, or save for future use.
+It’s the amount of money you have left to pay shareholders, invest in new projects or equipment, pay off debts, or save for future use.

 The formula for calculating net income is:

 Revenue – Cost of Goods Sold – Expenses = Net Income

 The first part of the formula, revenue minus cost of goods sold, is also the formula for gross income.
-We put together a simple guide for all you need to know about cost of goods sold.
+(Check out our simple guide for how to calculate cost of goods sold).